Ntsekees/Nahaiwa/grammar/src/phonotactics.md

 Similarly, the coda of the last syllable of a word never contains a consonant cluster.

-Consonant clusters may only occur across syllable boundaries, where two-consonant clusters and more rarely three-consonant clusters may occur.
+Consonant clusters may only occur across syllable boundaries, where two-consonant clusters may occur, as well as `CCw` clusters like /t͡skw/.
+More complex clusters are not allowed.

 *⸨TODO: List allowed and disallowed clusters.⸩*